 Viable Options

-One stakeholder stated that it seemed inappropriate to say that a single option can be identified irrespective of the actual available viable options.
+CPUC staff stated that it seemed inappropriate to say that a single option can be identified irrespective of the actual available viable options.
 The suggested alternative language was to “Identify the common currently being installed viable options available to meet the anticipated technical, functional, and economic needs of the customer, building, or process while complying with all codes, standards, or other requirements or constraints of the customer’s project.”
 In response to this comment, the starting statement of Step 2 was changed from “Determine at least one viable option the customer must meet the anticipated functional needs of …” to “Identify the options presented by the project developer, or that the customer considers functionally, technically, and economically feasible to implement, including any known options that are presently and commonly implemented.”

 Performance and Reliability

-Regarding Option C, stakeholders commented that the equivalent level of service should include performance and reliability.
+Regarding Option C, CPUC staff commented that the equivalent level of service should include performance and reliability.
 In response to this comment, the following statement was added to Option C:

 “Functional, technical, and economic feasibility is perceived and defined by the customer, but should take into account the need for performance and reliability, as well as any relevant operational, maintenance, and energy costs.
 The customer must consider any options considered under this step as reasonable to implement.”
 End note 8 was added to this language.

-[Outstanding Comment 6] regarding “The customer must consider any options considered under this step as reasonable to implement,” what happens when Staff second-guesses customer judgment?
+[Outstanding Comment 6] regarding “The customer must consider any options considered under this step as reasonable to implement,” Onsite Energy asked what happens when Staff second-guesses customer judgment.

 Section 6: Selection Process – Step 3